...

 Foods as a cause of allergy: The foods described in this article frequently cause allergic reactions.
 Their consumption can also contribute to allergic reactions to other foods or substances.
 For instance, in sensitized individuals, milk may precipitate an allergic reaction to other foods or substances and potentiate other allergic reactions.

-Allergy manifestations: Food allergies symptoms tend to appear most frequently on the skin, the respiratory system, and the digestive system, independently of the port of entry of the allergen.
+Allergy manifestations: Food allergy symptoms tend to appear most frequently on the skin, the respiratory system, and the digestive system, independently of the port of entry of the allergen.
 Many cases of eczema, rhinitis, asthma, migraine, and colitis are allergic reactions and may be initiated or exacerbated by one or more of the foods that cause allergies listed here.

 Other adverse food reactions: Intolerance or intoxication caused by certain foods must be distinguished from allergies since their mechanisms are very different.